Updated: May 20, 2020

 Need a cheat sheet to avoid cooking tonight?
-You have came to the right place!
+You have come to the right place!
 Cooking can be relaxing, therapeutic and exciting, but it can also be a pain to do every week.
 Truth is, you can buy pre-made/pre-packaged things and still be healthy.
 Here are some tips and some examples of my favorite pre-made things.

 1. Always look for a whole wheat option.
 This little ingredient makes a big difference.
 From pasta to rice or bread, switching from white to whole wheat is imperative for your health.
-Whole wheat options have more fiber, nutrients and less chemicals.
+Whole wheat options have more fiber, nutrients and fewer chemicals.
 Be cautious of "white whole wheat", "enriched white" and "whole wheat corn," they are not whole wheat.
 If anything is made with a combination of whole wheat and white flour it's not whole wheat either.

 4. Order is important.
-The first thing listed in the ingredients is highest percentage of what the food is made out of.
+The first thing listed in the ingredients is the highest percentage of what the food is made out of.
 If you see flour, fructose and sodium listed first, those are the main components of the food.
 Watch out for companies that put "natural" on the box but ingredients start out with a genetically modified substance.

 5. AVOID MICROWAVE FOODS WITH MEAT IN IT!

 Hormel macaroni and cheese with bacon is similar to a lot of microwavable dinners.
-The problem is its full of salt (960mg), packed with cholesterol, saturated fat, and other garbage.
+The problem is it's full of salt (960mg), packed with cholesterol, saturated fat, and other garbage.
 One key I use is if there is meat in a microwavable meal AVOID it!
-Do not eat microwaved meat period.
+Do not eat the microwaved meat period.

 My Favorite Options:

 Nature Valley bars are pretty awesome, to grab on the go.
 Although they do have a high salt content, eating before a workout is the best time to munch on these.